lucasjohnston/ievms/README.md

 Overview
 ========

+(This is a fork of amichealparker's fork of xdissent's original ievms script)

 Microsoft provides virtual machine disk images to facilitate website testing in multiple versions of IE, regardless of the host operating system.
 With a single command, you can have IE8, IE9, IE10, IE11 and MSEdge running